sensu/sensu-docs/content/sensu-go/6.0/plugins/supported-integrations/ansible.md

 ## Features

-The Sensu Ansible Handler plugin supports both Ansible Tower and Ansible AWX implementations of the Ansible Tower API, authenticating using Ansible Tower API tokens.
+The [Sensu Ansible Handler plugin][4] supports both Ansible Tower and Ansible AWX implementations of the Ansible Tower API, authenticating using Ansible Tower API tokens.

 - Specify a default Ansible Tower job template for remediation actions for all checks and use check annotations to override the default as needed on a check-by check-basis.
 - Automatically limit Ansible jobs to the host that matches the Sensu entity name encoded in a Sensu event.